apache/activemq-artemis/docs/user-manual/en/management.md

 ### Example

-See the [examples](examples.md) chapter for an example which shows how to use JMS messages to manage the Apache ActiveMQ server.
+See the [examples](examples.md) chapter for an example which shows how to use JMS messages to manage the Apache ActiveMQ Artemis server.

 ## Management Notifications

-Apache ActiveMQ emits *notifications* to inform listeners of potentially interesting events (creation of new resources, security violation, etc.).
+Apache ActiveMQ Artemis emits *notifications* to inform listeners of potentially interesting events (creation of new resources, security violation, etc.).